 Having previously been undecided about what to do after graduating, Sam figured that if he could fund several people more qualified than he was to do work that made the world a better place, that might be better than trying to do the work himself.

-He was introduced to others interested in this path in the effective altruism community, who told him about Jane Street Capital — a Wall Street quantitative trading firm that promised a high salary.
-Sam decided to test it out with an internship, and found that the work was a good fit for him: it involved using statistics and economics to create automated trading systems to place trades when the prices of two similar assets got out of sync, which matched his betting mindset.
+Sam was introduced to others interested in this path in the effective altruism community, who told him about Jane Street Capital — a Wall Street quantitative trading firm that promised a high salary.
+Sam decided to test it out with an internship, and found that the work was an excellent fit for him: it involved using statistics and economics to create automated trading systems to place trades when the prices of two similar assets got out of sync, which matched his maths skills and betting mindset.

 Our guess is that the impact of quantitative trading itself is socially neutral.
-But within a couple of years, Sam began to earn enough money to donate hundreds of thousands of dollars to effective organisations — funding people to work on projects that promoted animal welfare and sought to protect the long-term future.
+But within a couple of years, Sam began to earn enough money to donate hundreds of thousands of dollars to effective organisations — funding people to work on projects that promote animal welfare and seek to protect the long-term future.

-Sam now runs FTX, a global cryptocurrency exchange specialising in derivatives that he began in 2019.
+Sam is now a pioneer in decentralised finance, was named a Forbes 30 under 30, and runs FTX, a global cryptocurrency exchange specialising in derivatives that he began in 2019.
 FTX is one of the largest cryptocurrency exchanges and routinely has a daily trading volume in the tens of billions.
 The FTX Foundation allocates 1% of net fees on FTX to effective charities, and has directed over $3 million so far.

-Few people succeed as wildly as this, but earning to give is a great way for many people to use their strengths and have a big impact indirectly, by funding others with comparative advantage in working directly on top problems.
+Few people succeed as wildly as this, but earning to give is a great way for many people to use their strengths and have a big impact indirectly, by funding others with comparative advantage in working directly on pressing global problems.